-Set forth below is a brief description of each portfolio company in which we have made an investment that represents greater than 5% of the fair value of our investment portfolio as of September 21, 2011.
+Set forth below is a brief description of each portfolio company in which we have made an investment that represents greater than 5% of our total assets as of September 9, 2011.

 Chegg, Inc.

 Chegg is an online textbook rental company with a leading market presence in the online education industry.
 Chegg has built a social education learning platform that assists students by providing course planning and selection services, textbooks, study materials and homework assistance.